D3SOX/arch-guide/docs/tweaks/README.md

 ## Performance tweaks

 ### Decrease swappiness
-You may want to decrease the swappiness if you have enough RAM so the system only uses swap when it absolutely has to
+You may want to decrease the swappiness if you have enough RAM, so the system only uses swap when it absolutely has to
 ```bash
 sudo nano /etc/sysctl.d/99-swappiness.conf
 ```